docker/docs/desktop/dev-environments.md

 > **Note**
 >
-> Known issue: when cloning a Git branch using `https://`, you must remove the `.git` suffix at the end of the URL.
+> Known issue: With versions prior Desktop 3.6.0, when cloning a Git branch using `https://`, you must remove the `.git` suffix at the end of the URL.

 ### Recap